Here Come the Trainzes!

 1. "Here Come the Trains!" is intended to convey enthusiasm about watching multiple trains.

-2. Changing the spelling to "Here Come the Trainz!" makes it clear that this is made for the program called "Trainz".
+2. Changing the spelling to "Here Come the Trainz!" indicates that this is made for Trainz.

 3. Finally, while the "z" in "Trainz" suggests more than one single train, every single existing Trainz session we could find was about driving one single train.
 Thus, apparently, in the vendor's mind, "Trainz" is singular.
 To convey that our sessions are all about multiple trains, we needed a plural of "Trainz".
-If "Trainz" is singular, than the plural must be "Trainzes".
-Hence "Here Come the Trainzes" ;)
+If "Trainz" is singular, then surely the plural must be "Trainzes".
+Hence "Here Come the Trainzes!"

 Why do you call this automation instead of "AI"?